writethedocs/www/docs/conf/portland/2024/sponsors/prospectus.rst

 - Five (5) tickets_, with additional available to purchase at a discounted rate of $500/ticket.
 - Most visible **sponsorship booth** location.
+- Sponsorship of a primary Write the Docs conference event (Unconference, Lightning Talks, Writing Day).
 - Large logo included in intermission slides and on talk videos.
-- A large logo and long description on the conference website.
+- A large logo and long description (750 characters) on the conference website.
 - Name included in welcome announcement in email newsletters and social media.
 - Five (5) featured job postings on our Job Board, also promoted in our newsletter ({{ newsletter_subs }} subscribers).
-- Sponsorship of a primary Write the Docs conference event.
 - Sponsorship promotion in Write the Docs Slack channel ahead of the conference.
 - Sponsorship promotion in the Portland conference newsletter in conference welcome message.